 - Product type

 - How it is most poorly used

 For readers who have found my website for the first time and don’t know much about me, I am a fee only financial planner.
 I don’t get paid to sell annuities nor do I personally sell annuities.
 Unlike other fee only planners though, I do think annuities can be a smart part of a comprehensive financial plan when used correctly.
 Since my compensation is not tied to their sale, I really have no incentive for or against them.
-This makes my view impartial and objective.
+I try to make my view of annuities as impartial and objective as possible.

 Before I dig into today’s review let me clear the air with a little legal disclosure:

 This is a review, not a recommendation to buy or sell an annuity.
 Security Benefit Life has not endorsed this review in any way nor do I receive any compensation for this review.
 This review is meant to be an independent review at the request of blog readers so they could see my perspective when breaking down the positives and negatives of this particular model annuity.
 Before purchasing any investment or insurance product be sure to do your own due diligence and consult a properly licensed professional should you have specific questions as they relate to your individual circumstances.
 All names, marks, and materials used for this review are property of their respective owners.